wordofwarning/wordofwarning.org/current/2025-emergency/evening/index.md

 <hr>
 **NEW INTERVAL**

-*Unfortunately Alexis Maxwell is unable to perform due to injury·*
+*Unfortunately Alexis Maxwell is unable to perform due to injury.*

 <a href="https://sway.cloud.microsoft/D11WAgF2nucQnVAE" target="_blank">Alexis Maxwell website</a> · Insta <a href="https://instagram.com/blacklivesstillmatterr" target="_blank">@blacklivesstillmatterr</a>
 <hr>